What is a chatbot? How does it help to accelerate your business yield? How can you build your own chatbot?

 - Machine learning bots learn from user behavior and provide more personalized conversations.

-According to Forbes, 80% of marketers plan to start using a chatbot in some way or another by 2020.
-This is a significant reason why brands are investing in improving the customer experience.
+80% of marketers plan to start using a chatbot in some way or another.
+It is a significant reason why brands are investing in improving the customer experience.

-- Reduce customer waiting time – According to Chatbot Report, 21% of consumers see chatbots as the easiest way to contact a business.
-Chatbots are a smarter way to ensure that customers receive the immediate response that they are looking for without making them wait in a queue.
+- Reduce customer waiting time – 21% of consumers see chatbots as the easiest way to contact a business.
+Bots are a smarter way to ensure that customers receive the immediate response that they are looking for without making them wait in a queue.

-- 24×7 availability – 68% of customers switch to a competitor if they don’t think you care about them.
-Bots are always available to engage customers with immediate answers to the common questions asked by them.
+- 24×7 availability – Bots are always available to engage customers with immediate answers to the common questions asked by them.
 The top potential benefit of using chatbots is 24-hour customer service.

 - Better customer engagement – Conversational bots can engage customers round the clock by starting proactive conservation and offering personalized recommendations that boost customer experience.

-- Save customer service costs – Juniper Research estimates that chatbots will help businesses save more than $8 billion per year by 2022.
-Chatbots help businesses to save customer service costs of hiring more support agents that require additional costs such as salary, training and infrastructure costs.
+- Save customer service costs – Chatbots will help businesses save more than $8 billion per year.
+Bots can be easily scaled which saves customer support costs of hiring more resources, infrastructure costs, etc.

 Chatbots act as a catalyst to enhance performance when deployed across different business functions and industries.
 Here are the key use cases of how customers are getting the most out of conversational chatbots.